 13. Now to finally cook the soup dumplings!
 This is a mixture of pan frying and steaming, therefore, you will only need a large frying pan and a lid for this.
 Begin by adding a generous amount of oil to a pan then space out and add the dumplings in batches bottom down.
 Place onto a high heat and fry the base of the dumplings until golden brown (3-5 mins).
 When ready add 1/2 cup of water to the pan and place a lid over the top and steam the dumplings for 7-8 minutes on a high heat.
 When cooked the dumplings should have a nice golden brown crispy base and the filling and the bao should be cooked.
 Allow the soup dumplings to cool momentarily and we are now ready to serve!

 14. To serve carefully place the soup dumplings onto a serving plate or serve in the pan.
 Top the soup dumplings with some freshly sliced spring onions and some toasted sesame seeds.
 Traditionally the best way to eat these is to place a dumpling into a small bowl, then add some of the soy vinegar dressing over the top to cool the dumpling.
 Poke a hole in the dumpling to allow the soup to ooze out and nourish!
 Im sure once you try these dumplings you will be hooked, lots of effort but most definitely it in the end!
 Have fun and enjoy!

-As for cooking the soup dumplings, instead of pan frying then steaming you could alternatively place each dumpling onto parchment paper and steam in a bamboo steamer.
-As for the filling you could also use minced chicken, duck, shrimp or even create a vegan version by setting the jelly with agar agar instead.
-If time is an issue just go out and buy the wrappers frozen to make things much easier, however, the bao buns are not that labour intensive.
+As for cooking the soup dumplings, instead of pan frying and then steaming you could alternatively place each dumpling onto parchment paper and steam it in a bamboo steamer.
+As for the filling you could also use minced chicken, duck, shrimp or even create a vegan version by setting the jelly with agar instead.
+If time is an issue just go out and buy the wrappers frozen to make things much easier, however, the bao buns are not that labour-intensive.
 Have fun, hope you like the recipe and peace!